folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

 We will start first with the Stripes UI component.

 <div class="attention">
-Note: The Stripes package.json is out-of-date.
-Also it might need the deployment of all user-related backend modules.
+Note: The contents of this page may be out of date.
 See <a href="https://issues.folio.org/browse/FOLIO-1348">FOLIO-1348</a>.
 </div>

-So skip ahead to the section about [Adding the mod-users module](#add-the-users-app-okapi-module-to-the-okapi-gateway).

 ## Add the Users app UI component to the Stripes UI Server
 Remember in $FOLIO_ROOT/stripes-tutorial-platform we have two configuration files: `package.json` and `stripes.config.js`.